chase-moskal/xiome/legal.md

 there are also some rules:
 - never spam
-- never post any personally identifiable information about yourself or others
+- never submit or post personally identifiable information about anybody
-- never post any anything illegal, like threats of violence, underage porn
+- never submit or post anything illegal, like threats of violence, underage porn

 # xiome.io privacy policy

-we try to minimize the amount of data we gather about users, and stick to the minimum that is necessary to provide the functionality for the components and features

-we do our best to guard data with the best security practices we know
+we try to minimize the amount of data we gather about users, and we do our best to guard data with the best security practices we know

+we try to maintain the anonymity of all users

-we'll never sell any data about our users
+we don't sell data

-we record some statistics, and we might publish some, like the total number of people using the xiome platform as a whole
+we record some basic statistics which we might publish, like counts of the numbers of people using xiome communities

+we may be forced to share data with law enforcement agencies

 things we track:
 1. **email address**